 (This didn't happen to me but I thought it was worth mentioning).

-At my sisters wedding in a hotel in Aberdour, Scotland, the head chef mentioned this to a few of us that were sitting talking.
 He said his sister had just came up to stay at the hotel for a week or so.
 She drove from somewhere in England (I can't remember the place name), probably travelling about 3 or 4 hundred miles.
-He said when she left, she got onto the motorway and followed the same car all the way to the hotel where the guy in the car checked in to the hotel.
-That is mental.4.

 I used to have a Peugeot 405 deisel which was overheating regularly as the head gasket was damaged.
 After driving for so long, I would have to stop to top up the water, then head off again.